MoonStorm/trNgGrid/README.md

 trNgGrid
 ========

-A simple but feature rich Angular grid using standard HTML tables.
+A very simple but feature rich Angular grid using standard HTML tables.